-Council Elections Home / Council / Council elections Page ContentThe City of Stirling Council is comprised of 14 Elected Members elected to seven Wards.
-Each Ward is represented by two Councillors.
+Council Elections Home / Council / Council elections Page ContentThe City of Stirling Council is comprised of 14 Councillors elected to seven Wards.
+Each Ward is represented by two Elected Members.
 Local government elections are held every two years on the third Saturday in October.
-The Councillors are elected for four year terms, with half of the Councillor's terms concluding at each biennial election.
-The Mayor and Deputy Mayor are elected by and from the Councillors and hold office for two years.The City holds postal elections, which are conducted on the City's behalf by the Western Australian Electoral Commission and held under a first past the post voting system, whereby the candidate with the highest vote wins.
-The Commission appoints a Returning Officer who oversees the elections which includes taking candidate nominations and supervising the count on election night.Voting in electionsElection voting packages are posted to all electors for the City of Stirling approximately three weeks before Election Day.
-Every person appearing on either the Residents Roll or the Non-Residents Owners and Occupiers Roll will be issued a ballot by mail and invited to complete the ballot and return it to the City by 6.00pm on Election Day.
-The count commences from 6.00pm that same day and the results are normally available later that evening.Past Election Results Full election results, including votes received by each candidate are available from the Western Australian Electoral Commission website.
+The Councillors are elected for four year terms, with half of the Councillors' terms concluding at each biennial election.
+The Mayor and Deputy Mayor are elected by and from the Councillors and hold office for two years.The City holds postal elections, which are conducted by the Western Australian Electoral Commission and held under a first past the post voting system, whereby the candidate with the highest number vote of wins.
+The Western Australian Electoral Commission appoints a Returning Officer who oversees the election which includes taking candidate nominations and supervising the count on election night.Osborne Ward vacancyFollowing the resignation of former Councillor David Michael, at its meeting held 11 April 2017, Council resolved to allow the vacancy in the Osborne Ward to remain unfilled until the ordinary election on 21 October 2017, subject to the approval of the Electoral Commissioner.On 19 April 2017, the City received approval from the Electoral Commissioner.Voting in electionsElection voting packages are posted to all electors of the City of Stirling approximately three weeks before Election Day.
+Every person enrolled on either the Residents Roll or the Non-Residents Owners and Occupiers Roll will be sent a postal vote and invited to complete the ballot and return it to the City by 6.00pm on Election Day.
+The count commences from 6.00pm that same day and the results are usually available later that evening.Past Election Results Full election results, including votes received by each candidate are available on the Western Australian Electoral Commission website.